kushal06-makkar/Tender_scrapper/README.md

-﻿# Tender_scrapper
+# Government Tender Scrapers 🌍

-This project includes automated web scraping tools for extracting public procurement tenders from four countries: Italy, Japan, Macedonia, and South Korea.
-It uses Python scripts built with Selenium to navigate each country’s government procurement website, collect tender details, translate non-English content into English, and export the results as Excel files for easy analysis.
+This project provides automated web scrapers for extracting public procurement tender data from four countries: **Italy, Japan, Macedonia, and South Korea**.
+Using Selenium and translation tools, it captures relevant tender information and exports the data into structured Excel files for further analysis.

 ## 🌐 Supported Countries

 - 🇮🇹 **Italy** – [acquistinretepa.it](https://www.acquistinretepa.it)